 OVERVIEW OF THE PUPPETRY JOURNAL

-The Puppetry Journal has a 65 year history of providing an ongoing chronicle of American puppetry
+The Puppetry Journal has a 68-year history of providing an ongoing chronicle of American puppetry

 WHO PUTS THE JOURNAL TOGETHER?

-The current editor is Steve Abrams, of Philadelphia, and the designer is Amy Rush, of New York.
-The magazine is printed and mailed by Imagine Print Solutions in Minneapolis, Minnesota.
+The current editor is Steve Abrams, of Philadelphia, and the designer is Joe Tenerelli, Springfield, PA.
+The magazine is printed and mailed by Modern Litho in Jefferson City, Missouri.
 Our columnists work in California, Iowa, Florida, Pennsylvania; and contributors are from all over the United States and Canada, and occasionally other parts of the world.

 WHO MAY SUBMIT ARTICLES?